Revenue Cycle Management Technology

 Importance of Operations and Documentation

 It’s very rare that the business rules are even written.
 Oftentimes we don’t even see that there are business rules at all.
 But two, even when they are, they tend to be written for somebody who already knows the rules.
 It’s sort of like a reminder, like, “Oh, don’t forget to use “X field” or something similar.
 Or, “When you post for Medicaid, do this.”
 But the “do this” isn’t okay.
-Well, what Medicaid?
+Well, what is Medicaid?
 All Medicaid, some Medicaid, you know, what about like, you know, variations on Medicaid plans or something like that.
 And how is that selected?
 From the drop-down?
 How do you select which Medicaid it is now when you’re doing the payment posting, and, by the way, when you’re making adjustments, does it change based upon these set of conditions, or this, or what about when there’s these exceptions?
 And what about this?
 All of those things need to be written down, forgetting even to the earlier point, about like in a way that a machine could understand, or an engineer could take it and code it in a way that somebody who has no experience with the system and no experience, you know, with this particular function for this client in this building organization could pick up and do it instantly.

-The Key to Automation Success
+The Key to RCM Automation Success

 We don’t want to really suggest that automation isn’t key.
 We love automation.
 That’s at the core of what we do.
 And we have to caution, you can’t just throw automation at something without really focusing on the operations and the documentation.
 That’s really the secret sauce.
 That’s what’s going to make sure it’s successful.
 Because there’s a lot of people who can develop code, who can write software.
 That’s not the tough part.
 The tough part is making sure that the business rules and requirements and everything are really well understood and well documented, such that when something is executed, it functions the way everybody expects and wants it to.